Faith & Nonprofit

 Important factors to consider when determining your coverage needs.

-Coverage should reflect pastor's impact on giving revenue
+Coverage should reflect the senior pastor's direct impact on giving revenue, which may represent 20-40% of total congregational contributions

 Popular Coverage Options